Call for papers for the journal's first volume

 Furthermore, the journal seeks to create a legal forum that is both accessible for authors and high-quality, this is why all articles are carefully assessed by experts within the field before they are published digitally.
 While the journal seeks to only publish articles of an authoritative and high standard, early-career scholars should not feel discouraged from submitting their articles.

 We accept and publish articles on a rolling basis.
-The journal's first volume is open for the entirety of 2021, and closes mid-December.
+The journal’s first volume is opens September 2021, and closes June 2022.
 Submissions are currently open.